-2.1 The main roll cage must consist of continuous hoops of round steel tubing and must be acceptable to officials.
+- The main roll cage must consist of continuous hoops of round steel tubing and must be acceptable to 2.1 officials.
 Acceptable tubing is as follows: minimum one and one-half (1.5) inches diameter by ninety-five one-thousandths (0.095) inch wall thickness for main four-point roll cage.
-Any tubing measuring one and three-quarter (1.75) inches diameter will be allowed a tolerance on the wall thickness for tubing manufacturing imperfections.
-Any tubing under one and three-quarter (1.75) inches diameter will not be allowed any tolerance on wall thickness.
+Any tubing measuring one and three-quarter (1.75) inches diameter must have a minimum wall thickness of eighty-three onethousandths (0.083) inch.
+Any tubing under one and three-quarter (1.75) inches diameter must be a minimum ninety-five one-thousandths (0.095) inch wall thickness tubing.
+Sliding or slip joint roll bar unions associated to the main roll cage are not allowed.
 A minimum of three (3) driver side door bars must be parallel to ground and located perpendicular to the driver to provide maximum protection for the driver, but without causing undue difficulty in getting in or out of the racecar.
 Side bars must be welded to the front and the rear of the roll cage members.
-Driver side door bars and uprights must be at least one and one-half (1.5) inches in diameter at a minimum of eighty-three one-thousandths (0.083) of an inch wall thickness.
-Steel door plate made of 18 gauge or forty-nine one thousandths (0.049) inch minimum thickness must be securely welded to outside of driver side door bars and cover area from top door bar to bottom door bar and from rear hoop down-post to five inches in front of seat.
-Passenger side must have at least one cross door bar, horizontal or angled, minimum one and one-quarter (1.25) inch O.D. with eighty-three one thousandths (0.083) inch wall thickness, and one top horizontal door bar, minimum one and one-half (1.5) inch O.D. with eighty-three one thousandths (0.083) inch wall thickness.

-- 2.2 Roll bars within the driver's reach must be padded with an accepted material as determined by an official.
-Fire retardant material is highly recommended. - 2.3 Installation and workmanship must be acceptable to officials. - 2.4 Must be frame-mounted in at least six (6) places. - 2.5 Must consist of a configuration of front and rear hoops connected by tubing on the sides or side hoops. - 2.6 With helmet on and driver securely strapped into the racing seat, top of driver's head must not protrude above the roll cage.
-Must have a cross bar in halo. - 2.7 Must have a protective screen or bars in front window opening in front of driver's face. - 2.8 Protection of driver's feet utilizing a bar across the back of the engine with vertical bars and rub rails or similar protection is mandatory. - 2.9 Brace bars forward of roll cage may not be higher than the stock hood height. - 2.10 Adjustable bars on the frame and/or roll cage are not allowed, Removable bars are permitted.
+Driver side door bars and uprights must be at least one and one-half (1.5) inches in diameter at a minimum of eighty-three one- thousandths (0.083) inch wall thickness.
+Steel door plate, 18 gauge or forty-nine one-thousandths (0.049) inch minimum thickness, must be securely welded to outside of driver side door bars and cover area from top door bar to bottom door bar and from rear hoop down-post to five inches in front of seat.
+Passenger side must have at least one cross door bar, horizontal or angled, minimum one and one-quarter (1.25) inch O.D. with eightythree one thousandths (0.083) inch wall thickness, and one top horizontal door bar, minimum one and one-half (1.5) inch O.D. with eighty-three one thousandths (0.083) inch wall thickness. - 2.2 Roll bars within the driver's reach must be padded with an accepted material as determined by an official.
+Fire retardant material is highly recommended. - 2.3 Installation and workmanship must be acceptable to officials. - 2.4 Must be frame-mounted in at least six (6) places. - 2.5 Must consist of a configuration of front and rear hoops connected by tubing on the sides or side hoops which meet the minimum tubing requirements in Rule 2.1. - 2.6 With helmet on and driver securely strapped into the racing seat, top of driver's head must not protrude above the roll cage.
+Must have a cross bar in halo. - 2.7 Must have a protective screen or bars in front window opening in front of driver's face. - 2.8 Protection of driver's feet utilizing a bar across the back of the engine with vertical bars and rub rails or similar protection is mandatory. - 2.9 Brace bars forward of roll cage may not be higher than the stock hood height.